wp-plugins/wiqet-photo-voice-and-webcam-video-personal-presentation-plugin/readme.txt

 == Changelog ==
 = 0.5 =
-Fixed wiqet_options bug when configuration not yet done
+Fixed wiqet_options bug when configuration not yet done and wiqet flash file location

 = 0.4 =
 Changed javascript to remove Bug out of IE 8.
 Removed Unique ID Tested on Firefox 3 and IE 7,8